RustyYato/RustyYato.github.io/_posts/2021-02-22-Type-Families-1_5.md

 <sup>2</sup> The actual comment is a spoiler for what's upcoming in this post!
 I'll fill in the blanks afterwards :).
 If you are fine with a minor spoiler, here's the [comment link](https://www.reddit.com/r/rust/comments/ll9un4/generalizing_over_generics_in_rust_part_1_aka/go5n2ux?utm_source=share&utm_medium=web2x&context=3) ([back](#note_2_back))
 {: #note_2 }

-<sup>3</sup> Although I'm using Haskell here, I recommend you use Proglog to model out your generic meta-programming.
+<sup>3</sup> Although I'm using Haskell here, I recommend you use Prolog to model out your generic meta-programming.
 It's far closer to how the trait solver actually works, so it will give better feedback on what's possible and what isn't. ([back](#note_3_back))
 {: #note_3 }

 <sup>4</sup> Unless of course you are /u/Michael-F-Bryan! who mentioned how close this felt to template meta-programming in C++ ([back](#note_4_back))